 No Interest for a Set Window

 You will have to pay zero interest on buys for the introductory duration.
-Many cards offer six to 18 months duration without interest on buys and purchases and most of the time on balance transfer too.
+Many cards offer 06 to 18 months duration without interest on buys and purchases and most of the time on balance transfer too.

 Helpful for Lowering High-interest Balances

 If you are hauling high-interest credit card, you can transfer it to the card that offers a 0% initial APR on balance transfers.
-This provides you a window of time where interest will not increase balance, so all of your payments will move towards financial debt itself.
+This provides you with a window of time where interest will not increase balance, so all of your payments will move towards financial debt itself.
 This enables you to make quicker progress on dropping debt.

 Ideal for Large Purchases